edrex/notes.env/README.md

 ## Flake..
 Flows?

-This project is a technology demonstration for a new method of composing reproducible, portable software environments using [nix flakes](https://zimbatm.com/notes/nixflakes).
+[notesflow](https://github.com/flakeflows/notesflow) is a technology demonstration for a new method of composing interactive software environments, using [nix flakes](https://zimbatm.com/notes/nixflakes).

-Expect parts to be factored out into a helper flake for constructing other flows.
+Utility functions will be factored out into a flakeflow library, along with this section of the README.

 ### Design Principles

-- Isolated environment
-- Batteries Included
+- Reliable:
+  - Runtimes depend minimally on the environment, and only in well-defined ways (`ENV`, `PWD`)
+  - Adapt to the runtime: do the right thing on Linux, Docker, OSX, Android etc
-- Self-contained, minimal dependencies on environment
+  - Provide comprehensible feedback on bad input.
+- Ergonomic:
+  - Efficiently flow through a network of related task modes.
-- Discoverability of all (most) functionality via a single entry point (menu).
+  - Discover all flows via root mode.
+- Composable, so you can sample [like Rza](https://www.youtube.com/watch?v=jSEs8-46Qlo)).

 ### Technology demonstrations